KevinnZou/KMMDeployPlugin/README.md

     val version: Property<String>

     /**
-     * ArtifactId for artifacts published to Maven
+     * ArtifactId for Android artifacts published to Maven
      * Use "kmm-android" by default
      */
     val androidArtifactId: Property<String>